 I have several “life-changing” moments I’ll share with you – moments that shaped the man I am today.

 Moment #3 fast-forwards to age 21.
 I was in a successful rock band (we had just won the Battle of the Bands in Monterey), was involved in what I would call an “unhealthy romantic relationship,” and was in a dead-end job as a sales and stock employee at Macy’s.
 And I had managed to accept every credit card offer that would give me more money, landing me about $3000 in debt and unable to keep up with the bills.
 I moved back home.
 One week into living with mom and dad, I was invited by my mom to go to a concert at church.
 With literally nothing else to do but watch boring TV programs, I reluctantly went.
 And among all other “moments” in my life, this one would prove to be the most life-altering.
-The concert was put on my the Azusa Pacific University Bel Canto Choir (120 female voices).
-As I sat in the front row, mesmerized by the music and the beauty of 120 girls my age singing like angels, Mom leaned over and said, “Oh, I forgot to tell you.
-I signed up to take two of the girls home with us, as they’re on tour and need housing.”
-Right away, I started picking out the two I’d like to take home.
+The concert was put on by the Azusa Pacific University Bel Canto Choir (120 female voices).
+As I sat in the front row, mesmerized by the music and beauty of 120 girls my age singing like angels, Mom leaned over and said, “Oh, I forgot to tell you: I signed up to take two of the girls home with us, as they’re on tour and need housing.”
+Right away, I started picking out the two I’d like to take home!
 When the concert ended, I made my way into one circle of conversation after the other.
 And one by one, the girls started disappearing to their host homes.
 Eventually, the room was practically empty.
 I sat down next to my patiently waiting mother, and said, “What the heck?”
 She shrugged her shoulders.
 And just then, a young lady said, “Oh no!
-Mrs. Coffin, I meant to ask this of you earlier.
-Would you mind taking the director and the sound man home?”
+Mrs. Coffin, I meant to ask this of you earlier: Would you mind taking the director and the sound man home?”
 I was incredulous.
 120 girls and TWO men.
 And we, of course, get the two men.
-After my minor hissy fit, we got in the car and introduced ourselves.
-6 hours later, the director of the choir, after listening to tapes of my rock band and hearing stories of my high school band experiences, offered me a full ride music scholarship to APU.
-While at first I was stupid enough to say no and let him go off the next day to continue the tour, he left an application for me to stew over.
+After my minor fit of frustration, we got in the car and introduced ourselves.
+Six hours later, the director of the choir, after listening to tapes of my rock band and hearing stories of my high school band experiences, offered me a full ride music scholarship to APU.
+While at first I was stupid enough to say no, he left an application for me to stew over.
 Eventually I filled it out, and 3 weeks later, I was off to APU.

 Moment #5… At 26 years old and with three children already, I began to experience constant pain in my major joints.
 It took a while for specialists to figure out what was ailing me, but I was eventually diagnosed with Psoriatic Arthritis (rheumatoid family).
-I couldn’t continue my duties in construction – my muscles simply didn’t cooperate, and I spent a few months on worker’s compensation.
-Our church was phenomenal by helping us with groceries, bills, caring for the kids, offering my side jobs, and so much more.
+I couldn’t continue my duties in construction – my muscles simply didn’t cooperate – and I spent a few months on worker’s compensation.
+Our church was phenomenal by helping us with groceries, bills, caring for the kids, offering me side jobs, and much more.

-Moment #6; Jessica and I were impressed by the Lord to have a 24-hour non-stop prayer vigil.
+Moment #6… Jessica and I were impressed by the Lord to have a 24-hour non-stop prayer vigil 3 months into receiving worker’s compensation.
 While I had experience in our large church assisting (as a volunteer) our worship and youth pastors, I had no experience in pastoral ministry.
 But I also knew God had been preparing me for ministry for quite some time.
 We kept a written record of our prayer time.
 We still have it, in fact.
 In it we wrote songs, recited various Psalms and Proverbs, and had an amazing time just conversing with the Lord, thanking Him for his providence, faithfulness, and love.
-Three hours after the prayer vigil was finished, we got a phone call from a pastor in a neighboring town wanting to know if I’d come in for an interview for a full-time worship and youth leadership position at his Baptist church.
+Three hours after the prayer vigil was finished, I received a phone call from a pastor in a neighboring town offering an interview for a full-time worship and youth leadership position at his Baptist church.
 We hadn’t even sent out resumes!
 We found out later that the pastor had offered the position to a gentleman in our church choir who knew what God was up to in my life, and encouraged him to consider interviewing me.
 That week, I was hired.
 And I’ve been in full-time ministry in various roles ever since.